 Organic Farming at HALL Wines

-It takes time, patience and devotion to be Certified Organic.
+It takes time, patience, and devotion to be certified organic.
 This process generally takes three years because any prohibited substances such as synthetic fertilizers and pesticides must not have been used on the land for three full years before the harvest of the first organic crop.
-Over the course of the certification period, a farmer must identify an accredited certifier, answer lengthy applications questionnaires about his or her weed and pest management practices, work with the certifier to review the application and submit to an on-farm inspection.
+Over the course of the certification period, a farmer must identify an accredited certifier, answer lengthy application questionnaires about his or her weed and pest management practices, work with the certifier to review the application, and submit to an on-farm inspection.

-HALL Winery was recently featured in the March 31, 2010 Wine Spectator article “Green from the Ground up.
-In the article Mike Reynolds, HALL Wines President said "We believe the conversation is going to change," says Reynolds.
-"Today people ask, ‘Are you organic, are you LEED-certified?'
-We believe the question in the not-too-distant future will be ‘Why are you not?
+HALL Winery was recently featured in the March 31, 2010 Wine Spectator article “Green from the Ground Up."
+In the article, Mike Reynolds, HALL Wines president said, "We believe the conversation is going to change.'
+'Today people ask, ‘Are you organic, are you LEED-certified?'
+We believe the question in the not-too-distant future will be ‘Why are you not?"

 Organic agriculture is a way for us to support the health of soils, ecosystems, and people.
 We’re combining innovation and science in such a way that we can all benefit from sustainable growing practices and a healthy environment.